 Conclusion

-The difference between queueing and queuing is small, but important for clear writing.
-Both are correct, but modern English clearly prefers “queuing” because it is simpler, more natural, and widely used worldwide.
+The difference between queueing and queuing is small, but modern English strongly prefers queuing.
+It is simpler, more natural, and the most widely used spelling worldwide.

 In simple terms, both mean the same thing waiting in a line but “queuing” is the modern, polished form you should stick to.